marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * ["Building a Containerless Future with WebAssembly"](https://www.youtube.com/watch?v=vqBtoPJoQOE&list=PL6ed-L7Ni0yQ1pCKkw1g3QeN2BQxXvCPK&index=7) by Kevin Hoffman: could WebAssembly replace Docker as *The Cloud*?
 Yes!
 For the server side world slowly moving to cloud functions, with more atomic parts of your infrastructure running independently, WebAssembly offers superb security, portability and low overheads.

 # 9.4.
-Does it cure all ailments?

-Not at the moment.
+Is it a fix-all solution?

-If you are a web developer, making HTML pages, single-page interfaces or what-not, currently WebAssembly is not (yet) a direct improvement.
+If you are a web developer, making websites, single-page interfaces and what-not, currently WebAssembly is not (yet) a direct improvement; Nothing really needs to be fixed, because it's perfect the way it is!

-If you rely on frameworks such as React, Vue, or others to create your site in, I do think that there will be a WebAssembly alternative for these in the near future ()
+If you rely on frameworks such as React, Vue, or others to create your site in, I do think that there will be versions running WebAssembly for these in the near future (or perhaps they already exist).

-# 10. Afterthoughts and the future of WebAssembly
+Looking at [Blazor Webassembly](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-now-available/), and the upcoming .NET 5, this already is a huge leap forwards for making compiled code useable as a website or interface inside your browser.

+# 9.5.
+The crystal ball

+Not knowing what the future looks like exactly, I *do* see WebAssembly affecting the future of the web (and the internet, and IoT..) on a large scale.
+For developers, there will me more degrees of freedom (and fun!) to create stuff.

+*The Cloud* will more and more become [The Fog](https://en.wikipedia.org/wiki/Fog_computing), having micro services all around you.
+WebAssembly could become an important factor in making that happen on a quicker timeline.

+As for now, September 2020, WebAssembly is becoming more visible for developers.
+I think most web developers (front-end, back-end) have at least *heard* of it.
+Which is already more than last year.

+To quote Ashley Williams, during [her talk at WebAssembly Summit](https://www.youtube.com/watch?v=J5Rs9oG3FdI&list=PL6ed-L7Ni0yQ1pCKkw1g3QeN2BQxXvCPK&index=3) *"Why the #wasmsummit Website isn't written in Wasm"*:

+> "We need everybody's help, and everybody isn't here yet"

+Whatever happens, what's going on right now is unstoppable.

+Unstoppable and **awesome**.